 To top it all off, a big holiday weekend was approaching, so all signage needed to go up ASAP.
 The storefront is in a historic area of Minneapolis along the Mississippi River and had the potential to attract a lot of foot traffic.
 But being in a historic district meant we had a lot of sign regulations to comply with, too.

-We presented design options and decided on an oval-shaped blade sign with a decorative bracket.
-The combination of bold colors, modern graphics and traditional framing was a nice way to fit in with the neighbors as well as be easily seen from the street.
+The KORT design team presented several design options to MPLS Tours.
+Eventually, the client decided on an oval-shaped blade sign with a decorative bracket.
+The combination of bold colors, modern graphics, and traditional framing fit nicely with the neighborhood aesthetic while still being easy to see from the street.

 The decorative bracket was a special order that would complement the design of the blade sign while staying within the city’s allowed sign size.
 We produced the sign out of polymetal (plastic sandwiched between two pieces of aluminum) to create an oval shape, then applied the vinyl graphics had printed and laminated.